RobTillaart/SRF05/README.md

 #### Effect temperature and humidity

-Several correction formulas for the speed of sound are available on the internet.
+Several correction formulas for the speed of sound are available on the internet to adjust the speed for temperature (°C) and humidity (%RH).

 ```
 // temperature in °C